 In my opinion, the biggest reason to skip the payfac process is that it’s usually not worth the time and expensive if that’s not your primary business objective.
 The payfac route might be a great option for businesses that want to get involved in payment processing as a core service.
 But if you’re a software company focusing on developing your software or if you’re a marketplace working on building up your userbase on both sides of the buying equation, the last thing you want to do is split resources and start diverting more time to a component that may be better outsourced.

 Choosing a Platform Solution

 If you’ve decided to move forward with a platform solution, your next step is narrowing down your choices.
-In this article, we covered three of the most popular options: Wepay, Stripe Connect, and Heartland for Platforms.
+In this article, we covered two of the most popular options: Wepay and Stripe Connect.

 Each solution does the same basic thing, but it’s a good idea to talk directly with the companies to ensure that they integrate with your systems and can do anything special that you might require.

 Both Wepay and Stripe Connect operate on a flat rate pricing model, meaning that on basic models, they set one fee for all businesses.
 Currently, the flat fee is set at 2.9% + 30 cents per transaction.
 If you opt for a more advanced plan, you’ll receive custom rates and can set the pricing for your clients from there.